DOI-ONRR/blog-nrrd/src/pages/hallway-study-state-offshore-navigation/index.md

 The insights from the hallway testing led to a second round of prototypes that focused the navigation to these pages in the tab section of the homepage.
 We  created three additional prototypes, options C, D, and E:

 ### Option C
-- Option alters the current “Factsheets” tab to include state and offshore region navigation.
+- Option alters the current “Fact sheets” tab to include state and offshore region navigation.
 - Tab contains current content and adds a description and the state and offshore region navigation buttons.

 ### Option D
-- Option provides a link to the state and offshore region navigation page with the four tabs of the homepage.
+- Option provides a link to the state and offshore region navigation page with the thee data tabs of the homepage.
 - At the bottom of each tab, there is a section that contains several links to other parts of the website.
 The link, “Data by state and offshore regions” is listed in this section.

 ### Option E
-- Option provides a link to the state and offshore region navigation page with the four tabs of the homepage.
+- Option provides a link to the state and offshore region navigation page with the three data tabs of the homepage.
 - At the top of each tab, there are links to the query tool and the explore tool of the website.
 The link, “Data by state and offshore regions” is listed in this section.

 These options were presented to the team for their preferences and feedback.
 The team chose option D because it aligned best with the insights provided by the participants in the hallway testing.